Agisoft Metashape Professional supports the processing of multispectral images captured with DJI P4 Multispectral drone.

-To add photos select Add Photos... command from the Workflow menu.
+To add photos select Add Folder... command from the Workflow menu.
 In the Add Photos dialog browse the source folder and select files to be processed.
-Select Multi-camera system data layout in the Add Photos dialog - thus Metashape will automatically arrange the bands according to the information in the image meta data.
+Select Multi-camera system data layout in the Add Photos dialog - thus Metashape will automatically arrange the bands according to the information in the image metadata.

 If this data is missing, then set accuracy (m) manually.
-Select Set Accuracy... command from the context menu of an image on the Reference pane and input accuracy data both for a position (i.e. x,y,z coordinates) and orientation (i.e. [yaw, pitch, roll] angles) data.
+Select Set Accuracy... command from the images context menu on the Reference pane and input accuracy data both for a position (i.e. x,y,z coordinates) and orientation (i.e. [yaw, pitch, roll] angles) data.
 It is possible to select several cameras and apply Set Accuracy... command simultaneously to all of them.

 Only the Sun sensor option is to be used for the Reflectance calibration if no radiometric panel had been used and no calibration images had been provided for the dataset.

 Open Tools Menu and choose to Calibrate Reflectance option.
 Enable Sun sensor for calibration and press OK button:

 If you have images of the radiometric panel, it is recommended to include them in the calibration process.
 You can find the workflow for such a case in our article - MicaSense Altum processing workflow (including Reflectance Calibration) in Agisoft Metashape Professional (both for automatic detection and manual masking of the calibration images).

 Once the images are loaded into Metashape, they need to be aligned.
 At this stage, Metashape estimates the camera position and orientation for each multi-camera system and generates a tie point cloud consisting of the tie points.
 Additionally, the relative offsets of the sensors in the rig and the interior orientation (calibration) parameters for each sensor are estimated.

 1. Select Align Photos... command from the Workflow menu.